 Optimizing Last-Mile Delivery to Yield Friction, Efficiency and Transparency

-Considering how consumers, at the other of the spectrum, demand faster delivery, and on one end the demand for communication rises.
+Consider how consumers, at the other end of the spectrum, demand faster delivery; on the other end, the demand for communication rises.
 This creates friction!
-Such friction is a result of constant update requirements and inquiries generated by customers that goes on throughout the process.
+Such friction results from constant update requirements and inquiries generated by customers that go on throughout the process.

-Investing in last-mile delivery solutions can highly disrupt the way how logistics functions at the backend.
+Investing in last-mile delivery solutions can highly disrupt logistics functions at the backend.
 Especially with the dynamic user demands, the last-mile solution will keep the delivery personnel informed.
-Right communication methods are implemented throughout the process, at various steps, allowing consumers to easily communicate with shippers.
+Proper communication methods are implemented throughout the process, at various steps, allowing consumers to easily communicate with shippers.

-Transparency too demonstrates the high level of consumer expectations.
-This is specific to the consumers wanting to know the exact time of the package arrival.
+Transparency also demonstrates the high level of consumer expectations.
+This is specific to the consumers wanting to know the exact time of the package's arrival.
 Moreover, consumers across the eCommerce or on-demand offerings platform are trying to gain insights into the delivery process.

-Such demands will need visibility and transparency to the extent that customers can simply look at the in-app map to locate the package movement – real-time.
-Such a requirement will require companies to integrate real-time delivery tracking system just how it works in Uber, Lyft, etc.
+Such demands will need visibility and transparency to the extent that customers can simply look at the in-app map to locate the package movement – in real-time.
+Such a requirement will require companies to integrate a real-time delivery tracking system just as it works in Uber, Lyft, etc.

 Ways to implement Last-Mile Delivery Solutions to disrupt logistics